Newsletter

 Watered Down

 Anyone up for a rain dance?
 It should be no surprise that water tank sales have increased this year with the notable drought.
-Fortunately, early February brought with it a 5 day downpour with some local areas recording more than 15 inches of rain.
-While most communities averaged closer to 5 inches, this welcome divergence from an otherwise sunny dry winter helped replenish numerous reservoirs, washed the dust off countless streams and even put a green cover on some local hills.
+Fortunately, early February brought with it a 5 day downpour.
+Some local areas recording more than 15 inches of rain.
+Most communities averaged closer to 5 inches.
+This welcome divergence from an otherwise sunny dry winter helped replenish numerous reservoirs, washed the dust off countless streams and even put a green cover on some local hills.
 Then the tail end of February ended with another solid dose of rain.
 While it is likely that these rains won’t end the drought, they sure brought some relief and provided many local farmers a little breathing room for the coming growing season.
 I’ll keep my fingers crossed for more precipitation over the next couple of months.
 I don’t see any discounts on vineyards with a good water source.

 The Last Word

-My sense is that we are in a very positive market for wine country real estate.
+My sense is that we are in a very healthy real estate market in wine country.
 Whether a charming cottage, a modern masterpiece, a premium vineyard, estate or winery, I believe this is a good time to be both a buyer and a seller.
-Indicators point to a solid yet balanced market within the wine industry that has a direct effect on where we live.
+Indicators point to a solid yet balanced market within the wine industry.
+That has a direct effect on where we live.
 The macro economy and Silicon Valley look to keep humming along as well.
 People from all over the world have a love affair with our region because of its natural beauty and first class quality of life.
 They also enjoy our wines so it helps to take a look at the ebb and flow of the local factors that drive the real estate market.
 All this talk about wine is making me thirsty.
 I’ll leave you with one last thought: without wine, it wouldn’t be called wine country.

 Cheers!